MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsVoiceApplicationsPolicy.md

 The command shown in Example 1 sets allowing CQ overflow shared voicemail greeting changes to per-user Teams voice applications policy.

-## PARAMETERS
+## PARAMETERS - Auto attendant

-### -AllowAutoAttendantAfterHoursGreetingChange
+### -AllowAutoAttendantBusinessHoursGreetingChange

-When set to True users affected by the policy will be allowed to change the auto attendant's after-hours greeting.
-When set to False (the default value) users affected by the policy will not be allowed to change the auto attendant's after-hours greeting.
+When set to True users affected by the policy will be allowed to change the auto attendant's business hours greeting.
+When set to False (the default value) users affected by the policy will not be allowed to change the auto attendant's business hours greeting.

 ```yaml
 Type: Boolean